Dog-Friendly Mission Beach, QLD: Visiting with a Dog

 The Mission Beach area is home to plenty of cafes with outdoor dining areas, the majority that are happy for well-behaved dogs to join you, although it is a good idea to ask first.

 One particularly dog-friendly cafe, plus an excellent place to search out for its good vibes, is the Bingil Bay Cafe.
-Tucked away up behind Bingil Bay Beach, the cafe is open from 7am to 8pm except on Mondays, with the bonus of live music on Friday nights and trivia on Tuesday nights.
+Tucked away up behind Bingil Bay Beach, the cafe is open from 7am to 8pm most days except Mondays when it is closed and Sunday when it closes at 3pm.
 There’s plenty of outdoor seating, including sheltered tables, plus dog bowls outside.

 Bingil Bay Cafe